csguo01/csguo01/README.md

-👋 Hi, there
+👋 Hi, there<br>
-@csguo01, Born and raised in Changsha China, graduated from NTU with programming skills in diverse languages and experience in industrial and research settings.
+@csguo01, Born and raised in Changsha, China.
+Graduated from NTU with programming skills in diverse languages and experience in industrial and research settings.

-🔭 I’m currently focusing on Embedded System.
+🔭 I’m currently focusing on Embedded System.<br>
 🌱 I’m currently living in Singapore.